Ank576/Ank576/README.md

-# Introduction
 # Hi, I'm Ankit 👋
 **Product Manager | Fintech & AI Enthusiast | Building Scalable Digital Products**

 ---

 ### 👨‍💼 About Me
-I’m a Product Manager at **Standard Chartered Bank (Noida)**, driving digital transformation initiatives and exploring how **AI, data, and automation** can shape the future of finance.
+I’m a Product Manager at **Standard Chartered Research & Tech (Noida)**, driving digital transformation initiatives and exploring how **AI, data, and automation** can shape the future of finance.
 My work sits at the intersection of **product strategy, design, and technology** — bridging customer insight with real-world impact.

 - 💡 Currently exploring: AI copilots for product workflows